 > 01 Dec 2024

-> Author: heap
+> Author: heapsoverflow

 Virtual function is used to help code polymorphism and it is a key feature of inheritance, allowing developers to write flexible code.
 However, this feature can make the code more challenging to comprehend and analyze, especially for reverse engineers.
 Complicating the flow of execution while determining which function to invoke at runtime based on the object's type.